 What’s the difference between an F1 Goldendoodle and an F1B Goldendoodle?

-Now that I’ve spilled the tea on the F1 Goldendoodle, you may be wondering why some Goldendoodles are described as “F1B.”
+So you’ve got the F1 Goldendoodle down.
+But you may be wondering why some Goldendoodles are described as “F1B.”

-The F1B is a cross between a Poodle and an F1 Goldendoodle.
-In this case, the “B” stands for “backcross.”
+The “B” stands for “backcross.”
 (For more details, please read my article on the F1B Goldendoodle.)
-If shedding is a concern to you, then the F1B Goldendoodle may be a better option.

 Doodles are “Golden”